 Figure 1: The custom Gender Equality Index decomposed into its sub-indexes, as built by FH.
 The repeated indexes and sub-indexes are highlighted with different colors.
-In the index "Time since Women's Suffrage", there are missing points that have been taken from another source, WEF Global Gender Gap Report 2006, following the approach used in the original study.
+In the index "Time since Women's Suffrage", there are missing points that have been taken from another source, WEF Global Gender Gap Report 2006, following the approach used in FH study.
 Note that for each sub-index WEF GGGI calculates a weight to balance its impact on the overall index, while UNDP GII treats the sub-indexes without extra weighting.
 See also the technical notes of the @GGGreport2015 and of @UNDP2021.

 For all the reasons above, we decided to avoid continuing with the use of this custom index, exclude the F/M LFP and the TSWS indicators from further analysis, and instead carry on only with WEF GGGI and UNDP GII.